tommasoturchi/synergy/src/pages/keynote.md

 ### Keynote Session

 In his keynote, Dr. Li will delve into the challenges and opportunities at the forefront of Human-AI systems, drawing on his extensive research and practical experience.
 He will explore the future of synergistic Human-AI collaboration, emphasizing the importance of designing AI that complements human intelligence and creativity.
+The session titled "Empowering UI Design with Human-AI Co-Creation" will highlight innovative strategies for integrating AI into user interface design to enhance both functionality and user experience.

 Join us for this insightful session that will illuminate the pathways towards more meaningful and effective Human-AI partnerships.